Consent: Getting it right!

 You also need to consider other factors, such as if you are requesting consent for another organisation it must be separate and they should be named.
 Also consent doesn’t last for ever and should be refreshed (especially if anything changes).

 If you offer online services which are likely to be accessed by children, you also need to consider whether you will need to seek parental consent and/or implement age verification measures.
-(See New Children’s Code: Does it apply to your business?
+(Also see Children’s Code – deadline for conforming looms)

 When is consent not a good option?

 Consent will clearly not be the best approach if you will struggle to meet the requirements.

 You should be careful about using consent where there’s likely to be an imbalance of power.
 In other words, where people might feel they have to give their consent.

 This makes consent tricky if used by a business for purposes relating to their employees.
 Perhaps staff may feel a degree of pressure to give their consent, or feel they will be penalised in some way or treated differently if they refuse.